Rafael Emilio Ramirez Peguero

 - High School Liceo Gaston Fernando Deligne

 - Final Game October 3, 1992

 Rafael Ramirez was signed as an amateur free agent on September 28, 1976 by the Atlanta Braves and scout Pedro Gonzalez.
 He was assigned to the Gulf Coast League Braves his first year out in 1977.
-He did not fare to well, hitting only .177 in 175 at bats.
-He would spend the next three seasons in the minors, refining his game, before his first chance with the 1980 Atlanta Braves.
+He did not fare too well, hitting only .177 in 175 at bats.
+He would spend the next three seasons in the minors, refining his game, before his first chance with the Braves in 1980.
 He appeared in 50 games, hitting .267 and fielded .949 from the shortstop position.

-One of a handful of ML players from the town of San Pedro de Macoris in the Dominican Republic, Ramirez was the Braves' speedy, smooth-fielding shortstop from 1981 to 1986, leading NL shortstops in double plays four straight years while hitting quite well for his position.
-Ramirez lead the league in 1983 with 160 singles and also ranked third in base hits with 185.
+One of a large number of ML players from the town of San Pedro de Macoris in the Dominican Republic, Ramirez was the Braves' speedy, smooth-fielding shortstop from 1981 to 1986, leading National League shortstops in double plays four straight years while hitting quite well for his position.
+Ramirez led the league in 1983 with 160 singles and also ranked third in base hits with 185.